 For this particular image, I used the stabilize model and was instantly surprised when the software was done processing the image.
 The blurriness on her face was gone, and the texture on her skin came out beautifully enhanced.
 Brilliant job yet again.

-The third issue that Sharpen AI can help to solve is to extract details out of areas that are out of focus.
-For this I used an image from one of my product photoshoots wherein the logo of the product came out a bit soft due to a shallow depth of field.
+The third issue that Sharpen AI can help to solve is extracting details out of areas that are out of focus.
+For this, I used an image from one of my product photoshoots wherein the logo of the product came out a bit soft due to a shallow depth of field.
 I also applied a mask on the logo that’s on the speaker grill for this purpose.
 As you can see below, the effect is subtle, but it really makes a difference.

 Final verdict on Topaz Sharpen AI

 Topaz Sharpen AI is yet another no-nonsense product from Topaz Labs.
 The software delivers what it promises and it does it while ensuring that users are not left scratching their heads learning to use the software.

 The software works great when it comes to sharpening and enhancing the details in your photos.
 Whether you have a soft photo, a blurry photo, or a photo that’s out of focus, Sharpen AI can help you in making it usable.
 However, do keep in mind that the software relies on the details that are already present in the image.
 If there’s no detail to work on, don’t expect the software to come up with detailed results magically.